 “There is no implied warrantee or condition as to the quality of fitness for any particular purpose of goods supplied under a contract of Sale.”

-However the doctrine has been modified way of exceptions to protect consumers.
+However the doctrine has been modified by way of exceptions to protect consumers.

-Exceptions to Caveat Emptor include the Conditions and Warranties Implied the Sale of Good Act E.g.
+Exceptions to Caveat Emptor include the Conditions and Warranties Implied by the Sale of Good Act E.g.

-1. In a sale description, the goods must correspond to the description
+1. In a sale by description, the goods must correspond to the description

 2. Sec.
 16 (a) implies the Condition of Fitness for purpose

 3. Under Sec.
 16 (b) it implied that good should be of merchantable quality.

 4. In a sale by sample it is implied that:-